Seven great gay films you’ve probably never heard of

 What’s refreshing though is the notable absence of homophobia surrounding the two boys in their familial and social milieus.
 They are able to discover and accept their sexualities without external prejudice, if only this were the norm rather than the exception in every gay teenager’s story.

 Believe it or not, in the same year Australia reached the peak in its AIDS epidemic and arguably the peak in a new wave of AIDS-related mass homophobia, Russell Crowe starred as a young gay man in a delightful film on his adopted home shore called The Sum of Us.
 Jeff (Crowe) lives with his father Harry (Jack Thompson), who is completely comfortable with and supportive of his son’s sexuality.
 The two men are both searching for love when tragedy strikes their family unit; their close father-son bond though sees them overcome adversity.

-Apart from being a great piece of Australian cinema, it’s refreshing to see such a positive relationship between an openly gay son and his straight father depicted in 1994.
+Apart from being a great Australian gay movie, it’s refreshing to see such a positive relationship between an openly gay son and his straight father depicted in 1994.
 It was a commercial success too.

 6. Summer Storm (Sommersturm), 2004

 A co-ed teen German rowing team goes on training camp for a week and the boys eagerly await another – all-female – team from Berlin.
 Without explanation, the Berliner girls decide to dog the extended sojourn.
 In any case, the “Queerstrokes”, a gay adolescent rowing team arrive in their place.
 And so the rowing camp quickly turns camp as Christmas, this is one rowing movie that gives good stroke.